stsun/stsun.github.io/_pages/publications.md

 Zhang, G., R. Chen, L. Li, H. Wei, and **S. Sun**.
 Global trends in surface eddy mixing from satellite altimetry. *submitted.*

-Zhang, R., **S. Sun**, Z. Chen, H. Yang, and L. Wu.
-Rapid weakening of the Agulhas Current in a warming climate. *submitted.*

 <!--
 Names with a "#" represent students advised by me.